A Whole Night . Xiao He. March 8 - April 12, 2025. Debut Solo Exhibition.

 We are grateful and honored to share this time with Xiao.

-Since meeting Xiao that day we have included her work in past group shows There’s no telling time and Other Days (as well as in a couple of Art Fair presentations in San Francisco and the Hamptons).
+Since meeting that day, we have included her work in past group shows There’s no telling time and Other Days (as well as in a couple of Art Fair presentations in San Francisco and the Hamptons).
 Her work is always changing.

 The name of this debut solo exhibition, A Whole Night, is borrowed from one of the film’s that inspired this new body of work: Toute une nuit (1982) by Chantal Akerman.
 Others—other people, other places, other times—always populate Xiao’s practice.
 The chance of seeing something, of running-into someone or something—of catching a glimpse like a “slipping glimpser”—seems to be one of the repeating movements of her painting: looking, recording, running: a nearly endless series of processing and transforming the scenes that populate her world.
 Catching-hold of an image only to let it go in the same instant.
 Everything she sees, touches, becomes something else by roiling the seams between herself and someone or somewhere else—between what she sees and how she sees it.
 Looking through the cracks at unprivate scenes too quickly sublimated to tell beauty, from violence, from love.